BVishal25/learn-with-ai-web/README.md

 This repository contains an interactive, gamified platform for learning about Artificial Intelligence, from foundational concepts to advanced topics.

-❗❗ Start work in this (complete) app here: https://learn-with-ai-web.vercel.app/
+❗❗ Try this (completely free) app here: https://learn-with-ai-web.vercel.app/

 ## How It Works